guangxue/vim-emmet-plus/README.md

 ### Bring back complete menu

-When text before cursor is `CSS property` name ends with semi-colon, it will bring back complete menu automatically
+When text before cursor is `CSS property` name ends with colon, it will bring back complete menu automatically